pavlobu/deskreen/doc/translations-docs/how-to-add-new-language-translation-to-Deskreen.md

   "es": "Espagnol",
   ....
   ```
+- In `getShuffledArrayOfHello`(search for arrow function) add a Hello word in your language to `res` list like this: `res.push(translationES.Hello);`.
+You will first need to import `translationES` on a top of file where this arrow function is.
+Example: `import translationES from '../locales/es/translation.json'`

 - Done with the host app!
 - Now proceed with client viewer.
 Create a directory `es` in `app/client/public/locales`
 - create `app/client/public/locales/es/translation.json`